 Finally, you can also claim your accommodations and parking fees for travel over 80km.
 Again, make sure that you have a letter stating that you have traveled for medical appointments.

-In the US, these expenses must exceed 7.5% of your gross annual income.
-The amount will rise to 10% in the 2019 tax year.
+In the US, these expenses must exceed 10% of your gross annual income as of 2019.
 For those living in Canada, medical expenses must be above the lesser of $2,208 or 3 percent of your net income.

 If you live in the USA, you can also save by contributing to a Health Savings Account (HSA) or a Flexible Spending Account (FSA).